Traumatic Brain Injury in Adults

 SLPs and audiologists do not diagnose TBI.
 However, they need to understand the individual's medical assessment, physical condition, course of recovery, and nature of the neurological damage to guide development of an appropriate assessment plan (Hegde, 2018).

 Assessment of individuals with TBI requires collaboration with the individual and their family members, medical professionals, rehabilitation specialists, and other professionals.
 Findings from the speech-language and audiology assessments are considered in the context of findings from other professionals on the team.
-See ASHA's web page on interprofessional education/interprofessional practice (IPE/IPP) and ASHA's resources on person- and family-centered care, and collaboration and teaming.
+See ASHA's web page on interprofessional education/interprofessional practice (IPE/IPP) and ASHA's resources on focusing care on individuals and their care partners, and collaboration and teaming.

 Assessments are conducted in the language(s) used by the person with TBI, with the use of translation/interpretation services as necessary.
 Assessments are sensitive to cultural and linguistic variables.
 See ASHA's Practice Portal pages on Multilingual Service Delivery in Audiology and Speech-Language Pathology and Cultural Responsiveness, and Collaborating With Interpreters, Transliterators, and Translators.